nosilver4u/ewww-image-optimizer/readme.txt

 * changed: allow crop via filter even when one dimension is the same as the original
 * fixed: unique filename function producing names with a hyphen and no digits
 * fixed: encoded ampersands within the path portion of a url prevent ExactDN parsing
+* fixed: entering a decimal for bulk delay does nothing

 = 4.2.3 =
 * added: skip resizing for images with noresize in the filename